Links

 of the Incendiary Bombing of Toyama in WW2

-As told to Ralph Simpson
+As told to Ralph Simpson in 2007

 Current view of Toyama

 Toyama is an industrial city and the capital of Toyama Prefecture, which is about in the middle of Honshu, the largest island of Japan.
 It is on the side facing the Sea of Japan, which the residents on the opposite shore have the audacity to call the Sea of Korea.
 During WW2 it had a population of about 160,000 and was the center for aluminum, ball-bearing and special steel manufacturing.
-It suffered from the most devastating bombing attack of the war, except for the infamous atomic bombing of Hiroshima and Nagasaki.
+Toyama suffered from the most devastating bombing attack of the war, except for the atomic bombings of Hiroshima and Nagasaki.

-On the night of August 2, 1945, a total of 836 B-29 bombers dropped 6600 tons of incendiary bombs on 4 cities in central Japan, the largest city and the highest death toll being in Toyama, with 2,149 reported deaths.
+On the night of August 1, 1945, a total of 836 B-29 bombers dropped 6600 tons of incendiary bombs on 4 cities in central Japan.
+The largest city and the highest death toll was in Toyama, with 2,149 reported deaths.
 This was the largest single-day bombing effort for all of WW2.
-Mitsuko Nishino was born and raised in the neighboring city of Takaoka but was in Toyama during the bombing.
-The entire city was burned to the ground leaving only one building standing, called the Denki Building, which is still there today (denki means light - this was the electric power company building).

-The Toyama bombing occurred at the very end of the war, since the first atomic bomb was dropped 4 days later in Hiroshima followed by the second atomic bomb on August 9 in Nagasaki.
+The Toyama bombing occurred at the very end of the war, since the first atomic bomb was dropped 5 days later in Hiroshima followed by the second atomic bomb on August 9 in Nagasaki.
 Emperor Hirohito announced the Japanese surrender on August 14, 1945.

 This harrowing first hand account of death and destruction was especially poignant as I traveled with my mother in Toyama and Takaoka in October 2007.
 Here is her story...